abowman/documentation/docs/creo/Database.md

 ### Supported databases
 Creo supports connection to relational databases such as `SQLite`, `MySQL` and `PostgreSQL` and provides specific tools to easily create and test queries.

-The common companion of an application is usually an `SQLite` database to benefit from locally stored data that does not require a connection to an external resource like a `MySQL` or `Postgres` servers.
+The common companion of an application is usually a `SQLite` database to benefit from locally stored data that does not require a connection to an external resource like a `MySQL` or `Postgres` servers.

 ### Database connections

 ![Database connect](../images/creo/Database_connect.png)

-A new database connection is created dragging a database _Object_ from the bottom left _Objects_ view to _Project_ -> _Globals_.
+A new database connection is created by dragging a database _Object_ from the bottom left _Objects_ view to _Project_ -> _Globals_.
-Then using the _Inspector_ is possible to configure the database specific properties and _Test_ the connection.
+The connection is configured using the _Inspector_ to set database specific properties and _Test_ the connection.

 ### SQLite extra properties
 `SQLite` databases are files distributed with the application, they may be associated with an _Assets file_ and can be configured to be: